 Optus 5G home broadband

-Optus has begun to send its 5G sites live in very selected locations, and has launched the first Australian 5G home broadband plan – although customers can’t access it without a compatible Optus device.
-Currently, the telco is rolling out 5G broadband into selected areas, with eligible residents now able to ‘register their interest’ before the official launch in mid-2019.
+Optus had initially set its 5G sites live in very selected locations, and launched the first Australian 5G home broadband plan – although customers had to have a compatible Optus device, the Nokia FastMile 5G modem.
+Currently, the telco is rolling out 5G broadband into selected areas, with eligible residents now able to enjoy unlimited 5G broadband for just $75 per month.